apprek/projects/Terraform/README.md

 Here is how these three modules work in practice for a remote/child account:

-- We provision the `remediation_role` module into a remote/child account using Terragrunt/Terraform as described in the [cloud-infrastructure repository](https://github.com/cloud-infrastructure/tree/master/terraform).
+- We provision the `remediation_role` module into a remote/child account using Terragrunt/Terraform as described in the [Terraform repository](https://github.com/apprek/projects/tree/main/Terraform).
 This creates a `CloudCustodian-Remediations` role in a remote/child account.
 - We provision the `Event IAM Role` module into a remote/child account using Terragrunt/Terraform as described in the previous link above.
 This creates a `CloudCustodian-EventForwarder` role in a remote/child account.
 - We provision the `event_bus_forwarder` module which creates an EventBridge Rule named `custodian-eventbus-forwarder`.
 This rule is configured to begin forwarding selected CloudTrail events to the event bus in the central management/parent account.
 - Cloud Custodian policies like those in `./security/ear_enforcement` are _already_ running in central management/parent account.